SDSS-Computing-Studies/001-basic-output-sammg119/README.md

 This assignment will test the basic structure of a python program.
 You will need to have proper structure and the recommended basic output.
+You can refer to the example1.py file for different ways that the print statement can be used.

 ### 3 Tasks